On this page

 What can I do if I’ve booked my flights and hotel independently (not as a package) and the flights are no longer available?

 You should contact the hotel to recover the costs, or arrange a new booking with them.
 The hotel costs may not be recoverable unless you have cancellation rights in the hotel supplier’s terms.
 If you’re unable to recover the costs, you may be able to dispute the transaction.

 Can I claim a refund for the value of my trip if most of the facilities are closed when I’m there?

 This will depend on the travel provider’s terms and the specific circumstances of your case.
 You may not be entitled to claim a refund if the closures are outside of their control.
 The travel provider should notify you if they are aware of any closures booked before and during your stay.

 What can I do if I’ve booked a holiday to a location where the embassy is no longer issuing visas?

 You should contact the airline, travel provider or tour organiser and explain that you’re unable to travel.
 Depending on the supplier’s terms, you may be able to recover the cost or arrange an alternative trip.

 To raise a dispute or claim under Section 75, please provide us with full details of the booking and all correspondence you’ve had with the suppliers and insurers.
 We’ll then review your case.

 What can I do if the event I booked flights and hotels for is cancelled?

 Contact the airline, travel or accommodation provider and check if you’re eligible for a refund due to the event being cancelled.
 Some companies may offer a refund or allow you to move your booking.
 Make sure you refer to your contract and follow the supplier’s refund/re-booking terms in the first instance.
 You should do this before raising any dispute with HSBC as this information may be needed to support any claim.

 How to raise a dispute

-If you’ve been unable to recover your costs from your travel provider, complete this online dispute form to raise a dispute.
+If you've been unable to recover your costs from your travel provider, go to our query a transaction page to find out how to raise a dispute.